 Read more about the Manor Green School study here.

-Kids’ Therapy Works is a team of highly experienced and fun Physiotherapists and Occupational Therapists, dedicated to providing the highest quality, personalised therapy services for children of all ages and abilities.
-This case study focuses on using Cosmo during Physiotherapy and Occupational Therapy sessions to support a 4-year-old patient with Cerebral Palsy.
+Kids’ Therapy Works is a team of highly experienced Physiotherapists and Occupational Therapists, dedicated to providing the best quality personalised therapy services for children of all ages and abilities.
+This case study focuses on using Cosmo during Physiotherapy (PT) and Occupational Therapy (OT) sessions to support a 4-year-old patient with Cerebral Palsy.

 Methodology: